10 Steps to Setting Healthy Boundaries

 The biggest obstacle in asking for what you want is fear.
 Fear that someone will get mad or be disappointed.
-To set boundaries means feeling the fear and doing it anyway.
+Setting boundaries means feeling the fear and doing it anyway.
 This gets easier with practice.
 Start with the safest people until you gain confidence.

 When setting boundaries, be clear and concise.
 Avoid asking others to change.
 That's control not a boundary.
 Your wants should be easy to understand.

 Example: I really need help with picking the kids up this week.
 Are there days that you could do it?

 4. Ask without Apology

 One of the main reasons people struggle with setting boundaries is guilt.
 You think that asking for what you want is selfish.
 Maybe you were taught that growing up.
-Be willing to let go of old beliefs that don't serve you is an important part of growth.
+Let go of old beliefs that don't serve you is an important part of growth.
 Act as if you deserve to ask for what you want because you do.

 5. Watch Your Expectations

-Expectations are premeditated resentments especially with boundaries.
+Expectations are premeditated resentments especially when setting boundaries.
 Asking for what you want doesn't guarantee the outcome.
-Your needs are your responsibility.
-Expecting someone else to do it sets you up for disappointment.
+Keep in mind that asking someone to do something they've never done might indicate unrealistic expectations.

 6. Accept the No

 You will not always get what you want.
 Know that the "win" is in the asking not in the receiving.
-You are taking care of yourself in a powerful way.
-By standing up for yourself.
+You are showing the other person respect in a powerful way.
+By accepting their no.

 Once in awhile, you might get a bad reaction.
 Their reaction is more about them than it is about you.
-The only piece that belongs to you is the delivery.
-If you struggle with your anger or someone else's - get my free tips below.
+The only piece that belongs to you is how you communicate to others.
+If you have trouble containing your anger - get my free email course below.